TeachBooks/engineering-systems-optimization/book/pages/metaheuristics.md

 In this chapter, we'll cover how to solve all optimization problem using metaheuristics, which are methods.
 Depending on the actual metaheuristic different models can be solved, but in general metaheuristics are more versatile than the gradient-based methods.

+## Model
+The two method covered in this chapter will be applied on our most general nonlinear constrained optimization problem as defined before in {eq}`nonlinear_constrained_optimization`.

 ## Method
 Two different methods will be treated: `scipy.optimize.differential_evolution` and the genetic algorithm from `pymoo.optimize`.
 There are many different methods available in different programming languagues, these two methods are only an example of what you could use.